 What to Know About Utility Line Warranties

-Ohio utility consumers may receive letters or communications trying to sell utility line warranties for repairs to water, sewer, electric, or gas lines.
-Some of those letters may have the utility’s name and logo or be an insert in the utility bill.
-The Office of the Ohio Consumers’ Counsel (OCC) offers information to consider when deciding whether to purchase a utility line warranty program.
+Ohio utility consumers may receive offers trying to sell utility line warranties for repairs to water, sewer, electric, gas and/or telephone lines.
+Some may use the utility’s name and logo or come with the utility bill.
+The Office of the Ohio Consumers’ Counsel (OCC) offers information to consider when deciding whether to purchase a utility line warranty.

 What are utility line warranties?

-Utility line warranties are designed to cover all or part of the cost of repairs to utility lines that run to or inside a home that would otherwise be the customer’s responsibility.
-Utility companies frequently partner with third-party companies to sell and administer utility line warranties.
+Utility line warranties are designed to cover all or part of the cost of repairs to utility lines that run to or inside a home that are the customer’s responsibility.
+Utility companies often partner with third-party companies to sell and administer utility line warranties.

 It may be unclear who is responsible for utility lines.
 Generally, utilities are responsible for the lines outside the home.
 Property owners are typically responsible for lines from the meter that lead inside their house.
 Check with the utility to know where their responsibility ends and where the homeowner’s begins.
 The best time to do this is before a repair is needed.

-Typically, companies offering utility line warranty programs charge between $4 and $15 per month, depending on the type and the number of programs enrolled in.
-Depending on the company, the monthly fee covers up to $4,000 toward applicable repairs or replacements.
-Some plans have deductibles that must be paid by the homeowner toward each repair.
+Costs for utility line warranty plans vary.
+They can cost just a few dollars per month, but can also cost much more, depending on the type and the number of plans a consumer chooses.
+The monthly fee generally covers applicable repairs or replacements up to a maximum amount, which also varies by company.
+Some plans also have deductibles that must be paid by the homeowner toward each repair.

 Additional things to consider before signing up for a utility line warranty plan:

-- Consumers living in neighborhoods more than 40 years old where pipes and lines are still the originals and some properties have had replacements may want to consider purchasing a plan.
+- Consumers living in neighborhoods more than 40 years old where pipes and lines are still original and some properties have needed replacements may want to consider purchasing a plan.

 Electric, Natural Gas, and Water

 Utility line warranties may provide partial or full payment for repairs to electric, natural gas, or water lines.
-These programs have an additional fee that may be billed separately or added to the monthly utility bill.
-Many programs cover problems such as cracks in natural gas and water lines, aging electric lines that could cause outages inside the home and the lines (except gas) that travel from the curb to the home.
+These plans have an additional fee that may be billed separately and/or added to the monthly utility bill.
+Many plans cover problems such as leaks in natural gas and water lines, aging electric lines that could cause problems inside the home and the lines (except gas) that travel from the curb to the home.

 Telephone

 Many local telephone companies offer inside-wiring maintenance plans.
-Some programs include a replacement telephone or telephone jacks.
-Consumers should gather as much information as possible to make a well-informed decision before signing up for a plan.
+Some include a replacement telephone or telephone jacks.

 To download: Click the folder with a down arrow icon.
 To print: Click the printer icon in the top right of the display.